Cassiecatt/prjoect2/README.md

 # Job Search

 ## Description
-A job search website built on an Express.js API and configured with Sequelize to interact with a MYSQL database.
+A job search website built on an Express.js API and configured with Sequelize to interact with a MYSQL database that allows companies to list open positions and for users to search their desired job.

 ## Packages / How to Install
 * NPM - npm init -y